The Story of the

 Audio Documentary Available Here!

-At 9:06 in the morning of December 6, 1917 in the City of Halifax, Nova Scotia two ships collided.
+On the the morning of December 6, 1917 in the City of Halifax, Nova Scotia two ships collided.
 Minutes later there was an apocalyptic explosion followed by a blizzard of flying glass, splintered wood and white hot metal falling from the sky.
 In an instant almost 2,000 people lay dead and another 9,000 wounded and thousands left homeless.

 This is the story of unprecedented compassion, mercy, and heroism.
 It speaks of the eternal friendship and helping hands across the border between the State of Massachusetts and the people of Nova Scotia.